snodecoder/IntuneCD-AzureDevOps-Template/prod-restore/Restore-Instructions.md

     - Commit your changes to the branch you created.
     - Sync your branch and open a pull request to merge it with `main`.
     - In the pull request description, explain what you are restoring and why.
+    - In the pull request description, specify if you would like to restore assignments as well (default = false).

 7. **Review and Approval**
+    - During review make sure that all the files located in `prod-restore` contain the settings and assignments that you would like to restore (assignments are only restored when you enable the UpdateAssignments parameter when running the `intune-restore.yml` pipeline).

+8. **Run Restore Pipeline**
-    - Once your pull request is reviewed and approved, run the `intune-restore` pipeline manually and specify if you would like to update assignments during restore by selecting the UpdateAssignments parameter in the pipeline.
+   - Run the `intune-restore.yml` pipeline manually and specify if you would like to update assignments during restore by selecting the UpdateAssignments parameter in the pipeline.
-    - The pipeline will restore the file and remove it from `prod-restore`.
+   - The pipeline will restore the files you've placed in `prod-restore` and afterwards remove them from the `prod-restore` folder and the repository.

-Follow these steps carefully to ensure a smooth restoration process.